optimizely/scribe/content/stories/secret-escapes.md

 ## Experiment: The New User Mobile Onboarding Flow

 Before the Secret Escapes team first released their mobile app, they had a very important question to answer that faces many mobile app developers: should the app require users to sign up in order to view travel deals?

+{% include "blockquote.html"
+  {
+    size: 'half',
+    quote: 'Virtually no change will go live on the website just like that.
+Everything is tested.',
+    attribution: 'Sebastian Fallert, General Manager, Secret Escapes' }
+%}

 They had differing opinions on this question.
 On one hand, they thought a mandatory signup gate would create an exclusive community of registered users, which pleased the hotel partners offering highly discounted deals through the app.
 Advice from other businesses with similar models said an open app was the better option, and that mandating signup would cause signup rates to plummet and users to submit negative app reviews.